spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Notice how simple is the combining midi-devices output with the regular signals.
-The function `midi` produces a normal signal wrapped in SE-monad.
+The function `midi` produces a normal signal wrapped in `SE`-monad.
 We can use it anywhere.

 There are useful shortcuts that let us use a normal Haskell strings: